By Madeline Bocaro

 THERE’S NEW WAVE.

 That was RCA’s slogan for Bowie’s “Heroes” album.
 The single was released on September 23, 1977.
 The album followed on October 14th.
 The single, amidst a backdrop of punk rock and Disco peaked at No. 24 in Britain.
 It didn’t even make the Top 100 in America.
 The week after Bowie’s passing in January 2016, the song hit No. 12 in the UK.

 Another RCA ad for the album was:

 “Tomorrow belongs to those who can hear it coming.”

 Tomorrow belonged to us.

-The song is set in East Berlin, isolated behind the wall.
+The song is set in the east, isolated behind the Berlin wall.
 At first David’s sings quietly in a low key.
 He is dejected, suffocated by the wall, dreaming of rising above, of swimming away, of stealing time – ‘just for one day.’

 “I, I will be king

 Mid-song as the music swells, there is an octave jump (an uplifting effect also used in another tune of escapism, “Over the Rainbow” which Bowie previously referenced in “Starman”).
 As the verses build, Bowie’s voice becomes increasingly frantic, shouting, defiant, victorious!

 The song makes us feel sublime, fearless and triumphant – but ‘Heroes’ is really a heartbreaking love song.
 It is an unyielding yet impossible vow to be together with the person you love, amidst oppression, obstacles and the transience of love, of time and of place.
 This verse was inspired when David saw the Otto Mueller painting hanging in Die Brücke Museum, Liebespaar Zwischen Gartenmauern (Lovers Between Garden Walls), as well as when he saw producer Tony Visconti illicitly kissing a woman at the wall outside the studio window.